 - Formats designed to fit your busy schedule

-Self-paced workshops: participants work through course material individually with their own start and end dates.
-These workshops offer less dialog and collaboration but provide greater flexibility, which is particularly appealing to self-directed learners.
-Graduate credit available for most TIE self-paced workshops.
+Self-paced online courses: participants work through course material individually with their own start and end dates.
+These courses offer less dialog and collaboration but provide greater flexibility, which is particularly appealing to self-directed learners.
+Graduate credit is available for most TIE self-paced online courses.

 Webinars: Live, hour-long, online meetings during which a TIE Learning Specialist presents a current tool or strategy, followed by participant questions and interaction.
 No credit is available for these learning bites, but sessions are recorded for later viewing.

-- Q: What workshops/webinars are offered?
+- Q: What online courses/webinars are offered?
 The ever-expanding learning experiences featuring current educational topics and newly emerging web tools are posted as they are offered.

 - Q: What are the technical requirements?
 Video and interactive media tools being utilized in the class require a high-speed internet connection, such as your school’s network or home cable modem/DSL/ satellite internet service.
 Dial-up Internet access will degrade your online experience.

 - Q: How do I register?
-First, register online for the TIE workshop.
+First, register online for the TIE online course.
 Second, register for the graduate credit, if desired.

-- Q: How much work is required of the workshops?
-The workload for an online workshop is about the same as a face to face class.
+- Q: How much work is required of the online courses?
+The workload for an online course is about the same as a face to face class.
 Most courses include online discussion and some type of written project in addition to the reading and/or viewing of content.
 Each credit hour has approximately fifteen hours of work.
-If you take 15 times the number of credit hours and divide it by the number of weeks for the workshop, you will get a good idea of the time requirements.
+If you take 15 times the number of credit hours and divide it by the number of weeks for the course, you will get a good idea of the time requirements.
 There are no large papers or extensive project assignments.